arch-js/arch/docs/05-application-as-data.md

 any code dependencies between your domain model and your UI code - only data structure dependencies.

-The other important aspect of the Reflex app-state is that it is backed by an immutable data structure, ensuring that whenever you `.deref!` a cursor, the data you get back is yours and yours only.
+The other important aspect of the Arch app-state is that it is backed by an immutable data structure, ensuring that whenever you `.deref!` a cursor, the data you get back is yours and yours only.
 It can never change in your hands.
 No need to ever again try to track down some innocent looking write to a function argument